AlibabaCloudDocs/vod/intl.en-US/Developer Guide/Event notification/Reliable MNS event notification.md

     ![Cloud Resource Access Authorization](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/9466301161/p178869.png)

 2. Log on to the [MNS console](https://mns.console.aliyun.com/?spm=a2c4g.11186623.2.19.20d83502Ek9Nnu) to create a queue or use an existing queue.
-For more information, see [Manage queues in the console]().
+For more information, see [t1835614.md\#]().

     **Note:** If your video is stored in a mainland China region, we recommend that you select **China \(Shanghai\)** from the drop-down list.

-3. Call the [SetMessageCallback](/intl.en-US/API Reference/Global Config/Event notification/SetMessageCallback.md) operation to configure the event notification.
+3. Call the [SetMessageCallback](/intl.en-US/API Reference/Global configurations/Event notifications/SetMessageCallback.md) operation to configure the event notification.

     -   The `MnsEndpoint` parameter specifies the public endpoint of the queue.
 You can obtain the endpoint by clicking **Get Endpoint** in the upper-right corner of the Queues page.
     -   The `EventTypeList` parameter specifies the event type.
 For more information, see the "Event types" section in [Overview](/intl.en-US/Developer Guide/Event notification/Overview.md).